-If English is NOT your native language, you will need to demonstrate or gain English proficiency in order to study at Azusa Pacific University.
-Applicants for the Korean/Spanish Language Theology programs are NOT required to submit a proof of English proficiency.
-There are a few ways to demonstrate and fulfill the English Proficiency Requirements:
+If English is NOT your native language, you will need to demonstrate or gain English proficiency in order to study at Azusa Pacific University (applicants for the Korean- or Spanish-language theology programs are NOT required to submit proof of English proficiency).
+There are a few ways to demonstrate and fulfill the English proficiency requirements:

 1. Prior studies in English

-- You completed at least two years of full-time study without ESL support/classes.
+- You completed at least two years of full-time study without ESL/EFL support/classes.

 - Your studies in English ended no more than two years before applying to APU.